 Bypassing the WAF

-The last option if none of the previous solutions helped and only website’s administrators experience this issue, you could bypassing the WAF to proceed with the file download.
+The last option if none of the previous solutions helped and only website’s administrators experience this issue, you could bypass the WAF to proceed with the file download.

 In case the issue still happens after the recommended changes, please open a General Support Request so our support team can investigate.